 Why dwell on these tombstones from the past—some of which go back to the 80’s and 90’s?

 Yes, they help showcase our capability and track record in handling important projects (but any project a client brings to us is, by definition, “important”).

 But beyond that they tend to be pretty interesting in their own right, and some, like the Palm deal toy shown below, even qualify as true cultural artifacts of a different era.

 Palm pioneered the personal digital assistant (PDA), a forerunner of smartphones.
 The hugely successful Palm V not only provided inspiration for this deal toy, but was largely responsible for the IPO itself, which took place in 2000, a year after V’s launch.

 KKR famously took shape over a 1976 dinner at Joe & Rose, a steakhouse located on Third Avenue in Manhattan.
 The three founders—Jerome Kohlberg, Henry Kravis, and George Roberts—were all alumni of Bear Stearns.

-“Shrek 5” has been slotted for release in either 2019 or 2020.
+“Shrek 5” has now been slotted for release in September, 2022.
 The “Shrek” franchise has already generated approximately $3.5 billion.